wmeimg2005/dreamtime/README.md

 > ⚠ If you use [Anaconda](https://www.anaconda.com/) or some other program that encapsulates Python or NodeJS in their own development environment it is very likely that these scripts fail, you will have to read the content and execute the commands manually.

-> ⚠ The NuxtJS server incorporates an HTTP server to view the live application in a web browser, **you must not access the web address indicated by the console**, the application only works when it is opened from Electron.
+> ⚠ The NuxtJS server incorporates an HTTP server to view the live application in a web browser, **you must not access the URL indicated by the console**, the application only works when it is opened from Electron.

-> 👉 The scripts for **macOS** are the same as those for Linux.
-[More information](src/scripts/mac/README.md).